GJC16/Python-REGISTRATION-Form/README.md

 ee = Entry(w)
 ee.place(x=170, y=180)
 ```
--A label and entry for the user's email.
+- A label and entry for the user's email.

 #### Age Field
 ```Python